 Through intimate stories of the lives of powerful and aspiring bosses in India, Pakistan, and Bangladesh, this book illustrates their personal struggles for sovereignty as they climb the ladder of success.
 Ethnographically tracing the particularities of the South Asian case, the authors theorize what they call "the art of bossing," providing nuanced ideas about crime, corruption, and the lure of the strongman across the world.

-Lucia Michelutti is Associate Professor of Anthropology at the University College London.
+Lucia Michelutti is Professor of Anthropology at the University College London.

-Ashraf Hoque is Research Associate in the Department of Anthropology at the University College London.
+Ashraf Hoque is Teaching Fellow in the Department of Anthropology at the University College London.

 Nicolas Martin is Assistant Professor at the University of Zurich.

-David Picherit is Research Scholar at the French National Centre for Scientific Research.
+David Picherit is Research Fellow at the French National Centre for Scientific Research.

 Paul Rollier is Assistant Professor in South Asian Studies at the University of St. Gallen.